Jelsa's Trees and History

 In front of Vito's house on the waterfront there was a very rare Empress Tree called Paulovnija in Croatian, Paulownia imperialis or Paulownia tormentosa in Latin.
 It is also known as Paulovnia, Princess Tree or Foxglove Tree in English, and has abundant fragrant flowers in spring.
 Jelsa's Paulovnia was said to come from China, but none of Vito's predecessors could say how it had come to Jelsa.

-The area called Burkovo on the other side of the port from the main square was devoid of trees in the early part of the 20th century.
+The area called Burkovo on the other side of the port from the main square was largely devoid of trees in the early part of the 20th century.

 Nowadays there is peaceful woodland in the area around the cemetery and plentiful trees above the Burkovo area.
 When Vito published these historic photos on Facebook, local people responded with their memories.
 Davor Trumbić recalled that the planting of the trees in both areas was the initiative of his grandfather, who, as head of the Jelsa school, led his pupils in this invaluable environmental project.